fccn/share-fccn-theme/README.md

 * innovation

 If the `area` is not defined in the `_meta.md` file, the system defaults to the main header (FCCN green color)

+## Extending the theme

+You can extend the theme by adding plugins.
+One of the custom plugins available is the Pico Infobox, that allows you to create custom boxes for relevant information.

+You can find the documentation in [https://github.com/fccn/pico-infobox-plugin](https://github.com/fccn/pico-infobox-plugin)